Raghavarora09/tf-puppet_master-slave/Readme.md

 3. Replace `"puppet"` in the key_name fields with your EC2 key pair name
 4. Run ` terraform init ` to initialize Terraform
 5. Run ` terraform apply ` to create the infrastructure
-6. After creation, Terraform will output the instance IDs and public IPs
+6. After creation, Terraform will output the instance IDs and private IPs

 ## Cleanup
 To remove all created resources: